-Please review the guidelines below before submitting (these guidelines are also included on the submission site at the link below).
-Emails to the gallery that only include links to images or artist websites will not be considered.
+The complete guidelines are available below and on the submission site.
+Please review the guidelines below before submitting.
+Emails to the gallery that only include links to images or artist websites will NOT be considered.

-Submissions may be made via TAC’s on-line submission site (see link above) or mailed to TAC Gallery at the address below.
+Submissions will be accepted via TAC’s on-line submission site (see link above).

 Prospective exhibiting artists should submit:

-- Visual documentation of ten images (CDs, photos, video, or other forms of documentation).
-Documentation list must include your name, title of art, materials used in work, size, and date of completion.
+- Visual documentation of ten images, video, or other applicable documentation.
 Brief descriptions may be included as a part of this documentation, if necessary.
 Be sure that the images reflect a coherent body of work.

 - Brief Statement of Proposal explaining the exhibit’s theme/concept.

-- Resume – one page highlighting your art-related activities and accomplishments.
+- Resume /Bio – one page highlighting your art-related activities and accomplishments.

 Submissions will be reviewed and judged by the Selections Committee, comprised of three qualified jurors (artists, educators, and other art professionals).
 Final decisions for annual show schedules will be made by December 31.